SanjanaSekhar/PixelTemplateProduction/README.md

 If you want to grab from a branch other than the cmssw master (eg to test some changes), you can change the `branch` variable in the script to point to a different branch.

 The code shared with CMSSW uses the [vdt](https://github.com/dpiparo/vdt) library so you must have it installed.
 For instructions to install vdt see [their github](https://github.com/dpiparo/vdt).
+(If the CMake version is old, hacky fix: change it in CMakeLists.txt.)
 The Makefile assumes it installed to /usr/local/, if it is installed to some other location, change the `vdt_dir` variable in the Makefile to point to the correct location.
+(Better not to use /usr/local because one does not have root access)

 All of the source code is in the src/ directory which contains a Makefile.
 So you should be able to compile by simply changing to the src/ directory and running `make`.
 All the compiled executables are put in the bin/ directory.